python/devguide/getting-started/setup-building.rst

 Create a CPython codespace
 --------------------------

-Here are the basic steps needed to contribute a patch using Codespaces.
+Here are the basic steps needed to contribute a pull request using Codespaces.
 You first need to navigate to the
 `CPython repo <https://github.com/python/cpython>`_ hosted on GitHub.